nirvus/infra-recipes/README.recipes.md

-  patch_ref (str): A reference ID to the patch in Gerrit to apply patch_gerrit_url (str): A URL of the patch in Gerrit to apply patch_project (str): The name of Gerrit project upload_snapshot (bool): Whether to upload a Jiri snapshot to GCS timeout_secs (int): How long to wait for the checkout to complete
+  patch_ref (str): A reference ID to the patch in Gerrit to apply patch_gerrit_url (str): A URL of the patch in Gerrit to apply patch_project (str): The name of Gerrit project snapshot_gcs_bucket (str): The GCS bucket to upload a Jiri snapshot to timeout_secs (int): How long to wait for the checkout to complete
       before failing